PTSD: A psychological condition – or the result of a serious brain injury such as CTE?

 I admire Dr. Amen for his dedication to this promising research and for opening clinics that provide access to a wide range of advanced brain scans, such as those based on SPECT technology.
 These scans can help diagnose the physical causes of what was once considered only a mental disorder.
 What’s more, scans like these are of great value to anyone who wants to optimize their health.
 I’ve even had my brain scanned at one of his clinics because I take advantage of advanced health testing whenever I can.

-Dr. Amen is certainly a hero for speaking up about the serious mistakes we’re making treating physical brain injuries – focusing on psychoactive medications and psychotherapy when treating the injury makes far more sense – and can save lives.
+Dr. Amen should certainly be commended for speaking up about the serious mistakes we’re making treating physical brain injuries – focusing on psychoactive medications and psychotherapy when treating the injury makes far more sense – and can save lives.

 In a Washington Post article, he pointed out that “psychiatry is the only specialty that doesn’t actually look at the organ it treats,” and he explained that new imaging technology helps reveal underlying biological issues that cause symptoms of PTSD.